It’s said you can’t plan for a disaster. But really, you have to.

 1. Set up a donation page immediately

 The public’s first response to a disaster is to help by donating.
 The majority of disaster relief giving happens while the story is in the news, but even big disasters can be bumped from the headlines within 24 hours.
 So if you want to help, you need to get your campaign live immediately.
+With DonorDrive, you can launch beautiful, branded donation campaigns in minutes.
 The we’ll-meet-on-it-tomorrow attitude isn’t an option since it can mean you’ve missed out on helping at all.

 For an even quicker response, DonorDrive’s Director of Training and Support, Brian McKinney, recommends you have a disaster campaign template ready with as much information pre-populated as you can: